 After 3 days in detention and the handover to Croatian authorities, the respondent states that in the daytime he and the other person were put in another police car and driven close to the Bosnian border, near Velika Kladusa.
-Two Croatian policemen were driving the vehicle.
+He stated that two Croatian policemen were driving the vehicle.
 The respondent describes that they were driving recklessly and that they turned the air condition up to the maximum.

-The respondent claims that after 6 hours inside the car (he says that he’s not sure about the duration of the trip, but it felt really long to him) they arrived at the Bosnian border.
-The paper they had signed before were given to the Croatian police beforehand, but they never saw them again.
-The respondent starts to tell all the violence he experienced at this point:
+The respondent claims that after 6 hours inside the car they arrived at the Bosnian border – he says that he’s not sure about the duration of the trip, but it felt like a really long time to him.
+TThe respondent then relayed the violence he experienced at this point:

 “There were 6-7 policemen, it was nighttime.
 They checked us and took all of our belongings: phone, charger, money and some clothes.
 They smashed my phone to the ground and forced me to bend and take it.
 I did it, and while I was bent over, they beat me so much with a tree branch and also with a baton.
 You can see how’s my nail (picture below).
 But worst of all, they took their belt and whipped me on my genitals.”

-After striking them, the police made them run across the border.
-The respondent indicates that he did not try to see any doctor as he was feeling ashamed of seeing one because the police had beaten him in his private parts.
-He cured himself and now he’s feeling better, but he still has damages from the torments he received.
+After striking them, he reports that the police made them run across the border.
+The respondent indicates that he did not try to see any doctor as he was feeling ashamed because the police had beaten him in his private parts.
+He is now feeling better, but he still has damage from the torments he received.